Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Methods

 \subsubsection{Subsampling feed posts to create an annotation dataset}

-We next prepare these posts for human annotation, since some posts are either inappropriate (NSFW) to show to annotators or incomprehensible to most annotators.
-We filter the posts for comprehensibility (grounded in the constructs of readability, coherence, spam behavior, and context required for understanding) and NSFW (to comply with our institution's IRB for data annotation) using an automated GPT-based pipeline, with the prompt that rates all 19 values jointly each on a 0-6 scale based on a short description (see the Appendix for full text) with \texttt{GPT-4o}, temperature=1.0 and seed=0.
+We next prepare these posts for human annotation, since some posts are either not safe for work (NSFW) to show to annotators or incomprehensible to most annotators.
+We filter the posts for comprehensibility (grounded in the constructs of readability, coherence, spam behavior, and context required for understanding) and NSFW (to comply with our institution's IRB for data annotation) using an automated GPT-based pipeline, (see Table~\ref{tab:nsfw} for full text and the Appendix for an evaluation of this model) with \texttt{GPT-4o}, temperature=1.0 and seed=0.
 We filter out any posts that score less than 3 on a comprehensibility scale, resulting in a dataset of 89,383 (62.6\%) posts.
 We then filter out 1,937 posts with NSFW content, resulting in a final dataset of 87,446 posts.

 The occurrence rate of different values in social media posts varies, as do the numbers of posts per person across both Following and FYP feeds.
 Therefore, uniform sampling procedure may yield a sample that underrepresents rarer values and overrepresents certain users for annotation.
-To construct a final set of posts for human annotation, we stratify on user and post source as well as on a preliminary LLM-based measure of value expression tuned for recall over precision to prioritize catching as many potential value-expressing posts as possible.
-Since stratification requires an initial estimate of which value a post may express, we first built an automated classifier tuned for recall rather than precision---that is, we prioritized sampling as many potential value-expressing posts as possible, even if this meant including some false positives.
+To construct a final set of posts for human annotation, we stratify on user and post source (FYP vs following) as well as on a preliminary LLM-based screening measure of value expression, designed to err on the side of inclusion and capture as many plausibly value-expressing posts as possible.